ph0dv/openspot_javascript/README.md

 # openspot_javascript
 This is a simple javascript HTML page for communication with the RF Shark openspot.
 The script is a remote control from your browser to swich between C4FM and DMR reflectors.
 Just download the folder.
 Change the ipadress and password in the openspot_javascript.html file.
-Open openspot_javascript.html in Safari.
+Open openspot_javascript.html in your browser.
+Connect to the openspot by pressing the button and switch between reflectors.

 This script only works from openspot firmware release 0064 or higher.